carlvisagie/purposeful-live-coaching/client/public/lesson-notes/energy-management-lesson-4.md

 ---

-*These notes are part of the Emotional Wellness module on Purposeful Live Coaching.*
+*These notes are part of the Energy Management module on Purposeful Live Coaching.*